jaiswal-adarsh/Stopwatch/README.md

 Contributions to this project are welcome.
 Feel free to fork the repository and submit pull requests with your changes.

 # License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the @LICENSE file for details.